Level 5 Integrative Counselling Training Course in Liverpool

 Placement

-Placements can start after the first year of study, you will have up to two years to complete the required 100 hours
+Can start after year one, up to two years to complete 100 hours

 Venue and contact

-In person teaching takes place in West Derby, Liverpool.
+In person teaching takes place in Croxteth, Liverpool.
 Course materials, reading, and reflective learning are supported through our online learning platform.

 Venue